amypetrie/Rabbit-Hole/README.md

 ### Requirements, Access, Security:

-You will need a Bing v7 Search Key, and a Google Oauth Client Key and Secret.
-Set these keys as environment variables in the application.yml file that is generated when Figaro is installed (type `figaro install` into your terminal at the root of the application).
+This application requires a Bing v7 Search Key for API consumption and a Google OAuth Client Key and Secret to utilize the existing OAuth capabilities.

-### Near Term Functionality:
+### Near Term Functionality Goals:
 - Editing profile information.
 - Editing/deleting topics, links, questions.
 - Scroll bar for Bing Links and ability to set how many links a user wants displayed.